 A gallbladder disease expert recommends five foods in particular that will help prevent gallbladder attacks.

-“There is often a history of fatty food ingestion one hour or more before the initial onset of pain,” begins Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida.
+“There is often a history of fatty food ingestion one hour or more before the initial onset of pain,” begins Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 “The episode of pain is typically prolonged (greater than four to six hours).”